 The Oceans and Fisheries Partnership is a USAID-funded activity, implemented by Tetra Tech ARD.
-USAID Oceans is a collaboration between USAID’s Regional Development Mission for Asia, the Southeast Asian Fisheries Development Center (SEAFDEC) and the Coral Triangle Initiative on Coral Reefs, Fisheries, and Food Security (CTI-CFF).
-The program works with a wide range of partners that bring additional expertise and experience to the mission.
+USAID Oceans is a regional collaboration between USAID’s Regional Development Mission for Asia, the Southeast Asian Fisheries Development Center (SEAFDEC), and the Coral Triangle Initiative on Coral Reefs, Fisheries, and Food Security (CTI-CFF).
+This regional collaboration works with a wide range of public and private partners that bring additional expertise and experience to the mission.

 The United States Agency for International Development (USAID) Regional Development Mission for Asia (USAID RDMA), located in Bangkok, Thailand, implements programs and forges partnerships with government, civil society, private sector and regional institutions across 24 Asian nations.
 RDMA’s regional programs that address cross-border issues, including environmental issues, which are among the chief impediments to Asia’s long-term development success.
 Rapid economic growth has led to dramatic increases in the use of natural resources and wrought unprecedented damage on Asia’s forests, fisheries, wildlife and vulnerable ecosystems in response to these threats.

 Partner organization, the Southeast Asian Fisheries Development Center (SEAFDEC), is the technical and operational arm for fisheries matters in the region, and is engaged in the ASEAN-SEAFDEC Strategic Partnership (ASSP).
 ASSP works to enhance cooperation between ASEAN, SEAFDEC, and ASEAN member countries and recognizes USAID Oceans as an official ASSP program.
 SEAFDEC facilitates regional engagement and supports Activity work streams through the Oceans/SEAFDEC Technical Working Group.
 SEAFDEC also bring tremendous technical expertise to the Activity, in support of capacity building activities in the learning and expansion sites.
 SEAFDEC is working closely with national fisheries agencies on the implementation of the ASEAN Catch Documentation Scheme, which complements Ocean’s regional approach and supports traceability objectives.